 Tuition and Financial Aid

-Tuition for the Full-Time MBA students in 2013 - 14 is $5,876 per course.
+Tuition for first-year Full-Time MBA students in 2019-20 is $72,000 per year.
 An estimate of the cost of attending school for nine months is below.

 |Administrative Service Fee

 ||$75 (a one-time fee charged in fall of the first year)

 |Room and Board

 We require a $3,000 nonrefundable deposit broken into two payments, to be paid on two separate dates.
 One is paid upon your acceptance of your offer; the other is paid later.

 Types of payment include personal check, money order, cashier’s check, or American Express traveler’s checks.
 Payment by wire transfer and by credit card is also available.

 Chicago Booth is committed to assisting all admitted students in financing their MBA, regardless of citizenship.
 Financing is available for all admitted students in the form of student loans and merit-based scholarships and fellowships only.
 Chicago Booth does not offer need-based financial aid.

 Loans are calculated based on a standardized cost of attendance including room and board, books, and other expenses for three academic quarters (nine months).